N. U. Prabhu

 Narahari Umanath Prabhu (25 April 1924 – 14 October 2022) was an Indian-American mathematician, known for his contributions to operation research, in particular queueing theory.
-He did not seek a Ph.D., however he guided a number of Ph.Ds.
+Although he did not seek a Ph.D., he guided a number of Ph.Ds.

 Career

 Prabhu, who was from Mangalore and Kozhikode got a B.A. in mathematics from University of Madras (1946), a M.A. in statistics from University of Bombay (1950).
 Prabhu was the founding head of the department of statistics, Karnatak University, Dharwar in 1951.
 He obtained a M.Sc. in mathematics from University of Manchester on a thesis entitled Solution to Some Dam Problems (1957).